 your school, college or university

 How you decide to ask for an adjustment will depend on your situation.

-If you’re asking a commercial service like a shop, bar or restaurant, you might tell the customer service team about your access needs on Twitter or Facebook.
-The prospect of bad publicity can make companies take action.
+If you’re asking a commercial service like a shop or restaurant, you might contact the customer service team about your access needs through email, Twitter direct message or Facebook messenger.

 If you’re asking an employer, you might want to talk to your manager first and then send an email summarising what you talked about.